<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 Credit Card Promotion Ideas To Drive Card Portfolio Growth

 It's no surprise that as our members and customers cope with uncertainty, their spending habits and desire to open a new credit card may be less than typical.
-That being said, we need to remember that even through the chaos, our members and customers still used credit cards, even if they did reduce discretionary spending and their overall credit card balance.
+That being said, we need to remember that even through the chaos, our members and customers still use credit cards.

 How can your Credit Union or Bank stay competitive among the overwhelming credit card offers flooding in from the competition?
 Here are a few effective credit card marketing ideas you can implement today to boost card placement.